shiomar1108/InterviewNotes/EmbeddedC/embeddedC_general.md

 - Memory gets allocated when a structure variable is created.
 - Must be at least one byte.
 - Can use ```#pragma pack(n)``` to control the memory aligment.
-  - Re-arrenge members of the struct can save space as well
+  - Re-arrenge members of the struct can save space as well.
 ### Structures and Pointers
 ```
 #define dPS struct s *